sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * Another Palestinian man died from wounds he sustained from Israeli forces during an operation in Tulkarm Refugee Camp on 14 November. ((91 for #2))

+### Settler Violence

+* The weekly average of incidents since 7 October stands at 32, compared with 21 incidents per week between 1 January and 6 October 2023\.
+The number of incidents since 7 October has declined from 80 incidents in the first week (7-14 October) to 11 incidents between 16 and 22 December.
+One-third of these incidents included firearms, including shootings and threats of shootings.
+In nearly half of all recorded incidents, Israeli forces were either accompanying or reportedly seen as supporting the attackers. ((97 for #2))

+### Displacement (West Bank) ((31 for #3))

 ### Displacement (West Bank)

 * Since 7 October, at least 198 Palestinian households comprising 1,208 people, including 586 children, have been displaced amid settler violence and access restrictions.
 The displaced households are from at least 15 herding/Bedouin communities.
 More than half of the displacements occurred on 12, 15, and 28 October, affecting seven communities. ((99 for #1))